 In this seminar, students will create their Scoir accounts and begin to build their college resumes.
 We will explore values, talk about self-awareness, and discuss how those values factor into our decisions about courses, colleges, and careers.

-10 – Sophomore Seminar (S2)
+10 – Sophomore Seminar (S1)

-In this seminar, students will continue to work in Scoir building their college resumes, following colleges and universities that may be a good “fit,” and students will dive deeper into careers that may be a good match for them.
+In this seminar, students will continue to work in Scoir, building their college resumes, following colleges and universities that may be a good “fit,” and students will dive deeper into careers that may be a good match for them.
 This seminar involves students researching careers thoroughly and interviewing people who work in those fields.
 Job shadowing will also be expected.

-11 – Junior Seminar (S1)
+11 – Junior Seminar (S2)

 Students will gain a better understanding of the college and career search, application, and decision processes.
 Students will fully complete a resume.
 Attendance at two presentations from admission counselors who visit Rivermont will be required.
-Students should begin to visit college campuses as well
+Students should begin to visit college campuses as well.

 12 – Senior Seminar (S1)